 Why?
 First I want to say that...I am not telling you to not have any salt.
 We need salt – sodium.
-Your body needs sodium in order to function optimally; sodium is an electrolyte, meaning it helps regulate how your body handles fluids.
+Your body needs sodium in order to function optimally; sodium is an electrolyte, meaning it helps regulate how your body handles fluids, super important for pregnant mamas.
 However, most Americans are getting way too much salt on a daily basis, usually due to eating out and consuming processed foods.
 A study published in the journal “Nutrition, Metabolism and Cardiovascular Diseases” suggested that regular consumption (often/daily) of high amounts of salt may lead to alterations in the heart structures of offspring.

 - The RDA (recommended daily allowance) is 1500 mg./day.
 The tolerable upper intake level for healthy adults is 2,300 mg. per day.
 One teaspoon of salt is 2,300 mg.
 However, the average American consumes 3,000- 5,000 mg. a day.

 - Here’s a good rule when looking at nutrition labels: Look at the calorie amount and then look at the sodium level.
 If the sodium level is higher than the calorie amount, DON’T EAT IT!
 Some people become “salt sensitive”, which causes their blood pressure to go up or causes them to retain water.
 During pregnancy a small amount of water retention is normal from all the extra fluids.
 To combat this you need to lower your salt intake by avoiding high–sodium foods (processed foods) and raise your potassium intake.
 How?
 By eating more foods that contain potassium such as bananas, coconut water, medium sized tomato, avocado, beet greens, lentils, peach, swish chard, spinach, carrots, lima beans, celery and other fruits and vegetables.

 6.)
 Avoid raw or undercooked meat, poultry, fish and eggs.